liamhieuvu/blogs-on-hashnode/ckzqs9tvs0qabr4s1ch283y18.md

 ![7.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1645082206596/q8e4GGMLf.png)

 There may be multiple consumer groups reading a topic.
 Each consumer group will have its own state, which means it will read from the point it left after shutdown/restart or rebalancing process.
 The state is the latest offset that data is processed.
-Consumer may commit its offset manually or Kafka can trigger automatically each interval (default: 5s).
+Consumer may commit its offset manually or Kafka can trigger automatically at each interval (default: 5s).
 Manual commit can be done synchronously (wait successful responses from Kafka) or asynchronously (process next items and ignore response results).
 Depending on commit method, we can achieve some effects of delivery: no guarantee, at most once, at least once, and exactly once.

 ![Screen Shot 2022-02-17 at 4.05.48 PM-min (1).png](https://cdn.hashnode.com/res/hashnode/image/upload/v1645089069861/YBUt4rInW.png)